Haivision/srt/docs/statistics.md

 reordered packet, it increases the tolerance to the distance in the sequence discontinuity of the two packets. \
-After 10 consecutive original (not retransmitted) packets come in order, the reorder distance is decreased by 1 with every such a packet.
+After 10 consecutive original (not retransmitted) packets come in order, the reorder distance is decreased by 1 for every such packet.

 For example, assume packets with the following sequence numbers are being received: \